 The results are compared to genotypes found in ATCC STR database of Human Cell Lines, JCRB STR database of Human Cell Lines, ICLC STR database of Human Cell Lines (CLIMA2.1 search available at http://bioinformatics.hsanmartino.it/clima2/) and the DSMZ Online STR database (http://www.dsmz.de/services/services-human-and-animal-cell-lines/online-...) as well as the Cellosaurus resource (https://web.expasy.org/cellosaurus/).
 The identity estimates are calculated according to the allele information found from these sources and identities of the cell lines confirmed according to the International Cell Line Authentication Committee (ICLAC) guidelines.
 A report of the authentication results is supplied to the project.

 All received and produced data is stored in a database at FIMM.
-FIMM guarantees the storage of your data for 5 years.
+FIMM guarantees the storage of your data for one year.

 For any pricing information please contact Päivi Lahermo, paivi.lahermo(at)fimm.fi or Kati Donner, kati.donner(at)fimm.fi.